arturnneto/java-data-structures/README.md

   - Looking for a specific item, even using its index: O(N);
 - Takes up more memory;
 - Not so much optimized for iteration.

+Doubly Linked Lists:
+The same as linked lists, but this one has pointers to the previous node as well.